CeFPro Connect

 Banks Confront Rising Risks in Capital Stress Testing and Operational Loss Forecasting

 Stress testing is no longer a box-checking exercise for banks—it’s a dynamic, ongoing process that blends regulatory requirements with internal risk intelligence.
 While the Federal Reserve sets a “severely adverse” baseline, banks face pressure to identify emerging threats like trade disruptions and persistent inflation, which can dramatically reshape their risk profiles.
 This adaptive approach demands constant scenario updates and sharp judgment to ensure capital buffers remain adequate through unpredictable cycles.
-Operati
+Operat

 Log in to continue or register for free